developerruhul/frontend-checklist/README.md

 - [x] Create a webpage that uses GitHub Repositories API to fetch and show the top 10 repositories of the current week in a nice responsive format. --- [solution](#) // link of your solution or project

 ---

+## I already know most of these stuffs so it'd be better to just start freelancing besides studying.
+That way i'll get real world experience and also $$ (: .

+## But I need a little portfolio to begin.
+So I'll use [this](https://github.com/ruhulwebdev/freelance-portfolio) repo to track my freelance portfolio progress and will also set milestones to complete it.

+---

 ## PHASE 1: THE BASICS